-There are two types of metadata that can be displayed on receiver displays in automobiles - text based and image based.
-The most prevalent image-based metadata is found on HD Radio receivers that support the Artist Experience service and at present, the Artist Experience service is only supported by FM-band HD Radio services, although the newly authorized all-digital AM service will eventually support Artist Experience as well.
+There are two types of metadata that can be displayed on receiver displays in automobiles - text-based and image-based.
+The most prevalent image-based metadata is found on HD Radio receivers that support the Artist Experience service and at present, the Artist Experience service is only supported by FM-band HD Radio services.
+However, all-digital AM service (authorized by the FCC in 2020) will eventually support Artist Experience as well.
 Hybrid radio receivers typically receive images in three ways: using HD Radio, using an IP lookup or in-car database like Gracenote or over the internet.